ervinpepic/eSupermart/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 5. Settings page

 == Changelog ==

+= 1.18.1, May 23, 2022 =
+* FIX: Exceeding the memory limit on the search results page

 = 1.18.0, May 12, 2022 =
 * ADD: New feature - FiboSearch Analytics.
 This feature will be available to everyone in FiboSearch v1.19.0.
 To enable it in v1.18.0 declare constant `define( 'DGWT_WCAS_ANALYTICS_ENABLE', true );` in `wp-config.php`